-An apocrine adenoma of the breast is a rare kind of adenosis tumor which is distinguished by multiple layers of accompanying apocrine cells.
+An apocrine adenoma of the breast is a rare kind of adenosis tumor.
+Multiple layers of accompanying apocrine cells characterize this type of tumor.
 An adenoma is a disorganized pseudo-mass which features varying amounts of fibrous, fat, and glandular tissues.
 Depending upon the most prominent features of the lesion, the specific name will change accordingly.

-Other adenomas are named according to familiar cell formations, or due to the presence of other hyperplasic cells accompanying the lesion.
+Other adenomas get their name according to familiar cell formations, or due to the presence of other hyperplasic cells accompanying the lesion.
 Apocrine adenoma is one of the latter.

 This page is getting a little bit out-of-date, but still pretty useful.
-However, I have created a newer version with more up-to-date information on Apocrine Adenoma of the Breast.
+However, I have a newer version with more up-to-date information on Benign breast conditions, including apocrine adenoma.